usi-verification-and-security/golem/README.md

 Witness for `unsat` is a proof.
 This option is still experimental.
 For example, `tpa/split-tpa` does not always produce the witness yet.

-To obtain the produced model or proof of unsatisfiability, use `--print-witness` option.
+To obtain the produced model or proof of unsatisfiability, use `--print-witness`.